Rodrigo Varanda

-Rodrigo Santos Varanda (born 11 January 2003), known as Rodrigo Varanda, is a Brazilian professional footballer who plays as a forward for Amazonas.
+Rodrigo Santos Varanda (born 11 January 2003) is a Brazilian professional footballer who plays as a winger for Super League club Borneo Samarinda.

-Club career
+Career

 Varanda started his career when he was six years old at Corinthians' youth squad, playing futsal before changing full time to the football team.

 He made his professional debut for the club in a 2021 Campeonato Paulista away match against Red Bull Bragantino on 28 February 2021.
-He scored his first goal for the club in the next game as an equalizer against Corinthians' biggest rival Palmeiras at Neo Química Arenaon 3 March.
+He scored his first goal for the club in the next game as an equalizer against Corinthians' biggest rival Palmeiras at Neo Química Arena on 3 March.

-In September 2024, Varanda announced its termination of the loan contract with CD Santa Clara, and with América Mineiro, holder of its federative rights.
+In September 2024, Varanda announced its termination of the loan contract with Santa Clara, and with América Mineiro, holder of its federative rights.
 The athlete claimed the need to take care of his mental health.
-Varanda returned to his career in 2025, signing a contract with São José EC.
+Varanda returned to his career in 2025, signing a contract with São José.